kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 expected to operate in the cloud by leveraging virtualization and shared infrastructure wherever possible.

-## Connected Controllers, Sensors and Actuators
+## Connected Process-Controllers, Sensors and Actuators

 {::comment}
 ## Reference Points for Connecting Controllers, Sensors and Actuators
 {:/comment}

-Control systems comprise Controllers, Sensors and Actuators.
+Control systems comprise 'process controllers', Sensors and Actuators.
 The data traffic essentially carries instructions that cause machines or equipment to move and do things within or at a specific time.
 The connectivity exists in the following manner:

-- A controller interfaces with the sensors and actuators.
-The controller knows an application's performance parameters which are expressed in terms of network specific requests or resources such as tolerance to packet loss, latency limits, jitter variance, bandwidth, and specification for safety.
-The controller knows all the packet delivery constraints.
+- A 'process controller' interfaces with the sensors and actuators.
+It knows an application's performance parameters which are expressed in terms of network specific requests or resources such as tolerance to packet loss, latency limits, jitter variance, bandwidth, and specification for safety.
+The 'process controller' knows all the packet delivery constraints.

-- An actuator receives specific commands from the controllers.
-The DetNet should be able to enable control of actuating devices remotely from the controller while meeting all the requirements (or key performance indicators - KPIs) necessary for successful command execution.
+- An actuator receives specific commands from the 'process controllers'.
+The Deterministic network between them should support control of actuating devices remotely from the 'process controller' while meeting all the requirements (or key performance indicators - KPIs) necessary for successful command execution.
 The actuator participates in a closed control loop as needed.

 - A sensor emit periodic data from the sensors.
-It may intermittently provide asynchronous readings upon request from the controller.
-Sensors may report urgent messages regarding malfunctioning in certain equipment, cell sites, or zones.
+It may intermittently provide asynchronous readings upon request from the 'process controller'.
+Sensors may report urgent messages regarding malfunctioning in certain equipment, cell-sites, or zones.

-In many control systems, there is at least one controller (or server) entity on one end and two other entities - the sensors and actuators on the other end.
+In many control systems, there is at least one 'process controller' (or server) entity on one end and two other entities - the sensors and actuators on the other end.
-The communication with sensors and actuators is through the controller entity;
+The communication with sensors and actuators is through the 'process controller' entity;
 as such data applications do not directly interact with the field devices.
 Neither actuators nor sensors perform decision-making tasks.
-This the responsibility belongs to the controller.
+This responsibility belongs to the 'process controller'.

 ## Generalized Communication Model

 To describe networked process control behavior, a conceptual communication model is used so that the data applications do not concern with the details of the networks realizing operations and control.
-We refer to this model as an operation and control network (OCN).
-The scope of the model is
+We refer to this model as an operation and control network (OCN) model, with the following components:

 - Logical reference points: identify an endpoint's role or function as sensor-point, actuation-point, or operation & control point (oc-point for